jgbdev/jgbdev/README.md

 * 🌍  I'm based in Indaiatuba, SP - Brazil
 * ✉️  You can contact me at [jgabrielreis80@gmail.com](mailto:jgabrielreis80@gmail.com)
 * 🧠  I'm learning JavaScript & NodeJS for BackEnd.
-* ⚡  I'm working at @Kiwify in a administrative role but I'm studying for work as a developer in a near future.
+* ⚡  I'm working at @Kiwify in an administrative role but I'm studying to work as a developer soon.

 ### Studying at the moment